 To specify an FMS form in a dependency rule, use the same syntax as for files in OpenVMS libraries.
-This syntax is explained in detail in Section 4.1.
+This syntax is explained in detail in Section 4.1, "Creating and Accessing Files in OpenVMS Libraries".
 The file type .FLB after the library name informs MMS that the library contains FMS forms.
 The default file type for FMS forms is .FRM.